Pometry/Raphtory/comparison-benchmark/readme.md

 This is the raphtory benchmarking suite.
 It is designed to test the performance of raphtory against other graph processing systems.

+There are two benchmarks suites, one for python with support for multiple systems, and one for rust with support for only in python.

+## Rust Suite

+This only does a light benchmark of raphtory, as it is designed to be used standalone.

+        Raphtory Quick Benchmark
+        Raphtory Quick Rust Benchmark

+        Usage: raphtory-rust-benchmark [OPTIONS]

+        Options:
+        --header                     Set if the file has a header, default is False --delimiter <DELIMITER>      Delimiter of the csv file [default: "\t"] --file-path <FILE_PATH>      Path to a csv file [default: ] --from-column <FROM_COLUMN>  Position of the from column in the csv [default: 0] --to-column <TO_COLUMN>      Position of the to column in the csv [default: 1] --time-column <TIME_COLUMN>  Position of the time column in the csv, default will ignore time [default: -1] --download                   Download default files
+        -h, --help                       Print help
+        -V, --version                    Print version

+First download the example file by cd intoing `raphtory-rust-benchmark` folder and running

+    cargo run -- --download

+This will download the example file into tmp folder on your system, it will give you the file path.

+You can then run the benchmark by running, with the file path it has given you

+    cargo run -- --file-path <file_path>

+The results for a 1000 edge file are below

+    Raphtory Quick Benchmark
+    Arguments: Args { header: false, delimiter: "\t", file_path: "/Users/haaroony/Documents/dev/RaphtoryAlgo/comparison-benchmark/python/data/simple-relationships.csv", from_column: 0, to_column: 1, time_column: -1, download: false }
+    Running setup...
+    Setup took 0.015264357 seconds
+    Graph has 864 vertices and 1000 edges
+    Degree: 0.001719875 seconds
+    Out neighbours: 0.000247832 seconds
+    Page rank: 0.012001127 seconds
+    Connected components: 0.025755603 seconds

+## Python Suite

 This benchmarks the python version of raphtory.
 Please ensure your python environment has raphtory installed.